defano/wyldcard/README.md

 In Apple's HyperCard, cards contain two layers of user interface elements, a foreground and a background, and are grouped together in a document called a _stack_ (like a stack of index cards).
 Each card had an individual foreground, but the background could be shared between two or more cards.
 Each of these elements--backgrounds, cards, stacks, etc--could contain their own scripts and act upon event messages from HyperCard.

-For simplification, this implementation treats cards as standalone documents (there is no concept of a stack), and furthermore, the card cannot itself be scripted, nor does it support the concept of a foreground and background.
+For simplification, this implementation does not allow scripting of cards or stacks, nor does it support the concept of a foreground and background.

 In addition to containing scripts, a part also maintains a set of _properties_.
 Properties describe various aspects of the part like its name, id, size and location on the card.
 A part can be programmatically modified by way of its properties.
 Different types of parts have different properties.